Bit-Nation/Lucy-draft/README.md

-# Lucy-draft - 16 Nov 2017
+# Lucy-draft - 6 Dec 2017

-HIGH LEVEL FUNCTIONAL OVERVIEW (approximately chronological).

-Pro-tip: copy and paste into remix.ethereum.org to see what's working and needs remediation

-(1) Initialize actor type (citizen; witnesses; arbitrator; agreement (aka a contract); code of law; nation; etc)
+I've elected to split Lucy's functions into separate contracts, as such:

+- Define and create the agreement between two parties (AgreementMade.sol)
+- Solicit and assign a fitness rating to the parties involved at the end of the transaction (ElicitFitnessReview.sol)
+- If there's disagreement about the transaction, Lucy orchestrates mediation/arbitration (Mediation.sol)
+- A placeholder for creating PoA, PoC, and PoN (haven't yet seen that contract) (PangeaTokens.sol)
+- Actual distribution of the tokens (Lucy.sol)

+Open issues:

+(All contracts)
+- How to limit execution to Pangea (define and use a single method)
+- Data architecture as it pertains to the AgreementRegistry (align the state variables across the contracts, and ensure we're properly defining how data is declared, in the interest of economy, utility, and cost)

+(AgreementMade.sol)
+- Writing to the AgreementRegistry: assumed through Oracle, and stored on IPFS (with Filecoin incentivization for data persistence)

+(ElicitFitnessReview.sol)
+- I've defined a matrix of fitness scoring options I'd like to solidify upon because it would form the basis of the automated fitness scoring from a future version of Lucy - to review (and not currently in the contract)

+(Mediation.sol)
+- Updating status of the agreement so people can see how things are progressing at a glance (usability feature)
+- What happens if one party isn't satisfied with the arbitrator?
+I'd argue this is an option to call this contract, again, to rate the performance of the arbitrator - just need to make sure it doesn't loop forever, or beyond what's reasonable)

+(Lucy.sol)
+- Collects the fitness scoring, citizen and "actor" info, distributes tokens, etc

+Open worries (from first version):

+Q: Enforce certain hard contraints to "actors" to protect against popularity contests and/or retribution

-Enforce certain hard contraints (examples: can nations evaluate the fitness of a citizen?
+Examples: can nations evaluate the fitness of a citizen?
 Do we want to inhibit the ability for certain automated actors to evaluate the fitness of a citizen?

 I believe we may want to consider the disproportionate influence automated actors may have in the future, relative to citizens.

 Consider, for instance, a semi-autonomous code of law Dapp that is "self-pruning" through the use of predictive analytics and evaluation of data within the Exocortex.
 This could become a hell of a potent entity/actor within Bitnation, and we may want to consider the wisdom of applying constraints to certain scenarios that are currently "corner cases")

 In terms of Solidity, I aspire to have two primary actors, but abstracted.
-In Solidity, "msg.sender" is the actor that initiated the transaction, and will serve as one "actor" (in this first example, citizen_a), and then there's the other party (currently citizen_b).
+In Solidity, "msg.sender" is the actor that initiated the transaction, and will serve as one "actor" (in this first example, citizen_a), and then there's the other party.

 In the context of a feature-complete Lucy, there's actually multiple actors: witnesses, arbitrators, codes of law, smart contracts, nations, and possibly other entities or actors.